 Milestone and Deliverable Timeline for Regional Planning Activities.
 Additional details regarding the Regional Planning Process will be disclosed at a later date.
-(12 months)
+(125 months)

-Analysis of Individual Municipal Plans, Deliverables due within two (2) months from the start of the Regional Planning Period.
-Transition of Documentation and Conditions Hence, due within eight (8) months of the date of the start of Individual Municipal Planning.
-Review and analysis of Existing Data and Deliverables due within four (4) months from the start of the Regional Planning Period.
-Region Proposals Hence, due within ten (10) months of the date of the start of Individual Municipal Planning.
+Analysis of Individual Municipal Plans, Transition of Documentation and Conditions Deliverables due within two (2) months from the start of the Regional Planning Period.
+Review and analysis of Existing Data and Region Proposals Deliverables due within four (4) months from the start of the Regional Planning Period.
 Public Engagement Deliverables due within four (4) months from the start of the Regional Planning Period.
-Hence, due within tenth (10) months of the date of the start of Individual Municipal Planning.
 Development to begin by the fifth (5) month mark of the Regional Planning period.
 Plan Development Hence, starting by month eleven (11) of the date of the start of Individual Municipal Planning.

 Deliverables due by month twelve (12); which marks eighteen (18) months of the date of the start of Individual Municipal Planning.
-Reporting and Compliance Deliverables will be ongoing throughout the twelve (12) months Regional Planning Period.; which marks eighteen (18) months of the date of the start of Individual Municipal Planning.
-Coordination Deliverables will be ongoing throughout the twelve (12) months Regional Planning Period. of the date the date of the start of Individual Municipal Planning.
+Reporting and Compliance Deliverables will be ongoing throughout the twolvo fifteen (152) months Regional Planning Period.
+Coordination Deliverables will be ongoing throughout the twolve fifteen (15 2 ) months Regional Planning Period.